TencentARC/ArcNerf/docs/geometry.md

   - You can reset or update the occupied voxels as well.
 And take the occupied voxel's line/face for visualization.
   - get_occupied_voxel_idx/get_occupied_voxel_pts/get_occupied_grid_pts/get_occupied_lines/get_occupied_faces:
   You can get the occupied voxel for visualization or other computation.
+  - get_occupied_bounding_corner/range: Get the smallest volume that bound all the occ voxels.
 - set_up_voxel_opafield: the opacity field is the float opacity value of each voxel in `(n_grid, n_grid, n_grid)`.
   - You can update it, and use it to update the occupancy.
 ## ray/pts in volume